-- An owner of more than 5% of the employer in the testing year or the previous year (family stock attribution rules apply which treat an individual as owning stock owned by his spouse, children, grandchildren or parents), or
+- An owner of more than 5% of the company in the testing plan year or the prior testing plan year (family stock attribution rules apply which treat an individual as owning stock owned by his spouse, children, grandchildren or parents), or

-Each participant’s deferral or contribution percentage is determined by dividing the applicable deferral or contributions by the compensation defined in the plan document.
-Averages are then determined for the HCE and NHCE groups by dividing the sum of the deferral or contribution percentages by the number of employees in the group.
+First, each participant’s deferral percentage is determined by dividing the applicable deferrals by their compensation, which is defined in your plan document.
+Next, averages are calculated for the HCE and NHCE groups by dividing the sum of the deferral or contribution percentages by the number of employees in the group.
 Below is an example of the ADP determination:

 |HCE Average (11.00% ÷ 2):||5.50%|